 • Counseling and Emotional Support (stress, anxiety and emotional support for athletes, their families, and their support systems, etc.)

 • Career and Leadership (helping athletes prepare pathways for careers in/outside of coaching via mentorship and communication support, etc.)

 First Annual Greg Strobel Leadership Academy Athlete Advisory Council's Award

-Greg Strobel’s daughters, Jen Baldwin and Christine Napoli, present the First Annual GSLA Leadership Award to Johnny Stefanowitz and Victoria Carlson at the 2022 US Open in Las Vegas.
+Greg Strobel’s daughters, Jen Baldwin and Christine Napoli, present the First Annual GSLA Leadership Award to Johnny Stefanowitz and Veronica Carlson at the 2022 US Open in Las Vegas.

 • 7 Week Online Course